 Who we share your data with

-- – if you have consented to use sharing your details with carefully selected third parties who’s products and service may interest you (this may include contact details including phone number, address and email address)
+– If you have consented to use sharing your details with carefully selected third parties whose products and service may interest you.

 Where your data is stored